15 The legal constraints on performers

 Pavis, Mathilde.
 2016.
 The Author-Performer Divide in Intellectual Property Law: A Comparative Analysis of the American, Australian, British and French Legal Frameworks.
 PhD thesis, University of Exeter.

 Further reading can usefully start with Pavis, Mathilde.
 2018.
 ICH and Safeguarding: Uncovering the Cultural Heritage Discourse of Copyright.
 In Charlotte Waelde, Catherine Cummings, Mathilde Pavis and Helen Enright (eds.), Research Handbook on Contemporary Intangible Cultural Heritage (Cheltenham: Elgar), 296–340.
 Note that courts in Italy and the Netherlands, however, both rejected the Beckett estate’s claim.
+Also, Pavis, Mathilde.
+2014.
+Is There Any-body on Stage?
+A Legal (mis)Understanding of Performances.
+Platform: Journal of Theatre and Performing Arts 8/ii, 11-41.

 Personal correspondence, 4 May 2020, for which many thanks to her.